The Hardcore Holidayoff

 “Oh?
 I thought you actually had a thing for him.”

 “I have a thing for everyone, dude.
 I don’t get how people can keep their thoughts in line with it all.
 That minion was a little cunt… but she was right.
+There’s just something special about knowing someone that way.
 I’m a… I’m a complete-“

 “You have to make that decision every day, you know,” Bloise notes.